Controlling Your Asthma

 - Repairing leaky faucets, pipes and other sources of water

 - Clean moldy surfaces with cleaners that contain bleach

 - Avoid getting a live Christmas tree

-- Keep houseplants kept out of the bedroom
+- Keep houseplants out of the bedroom

-- Store firewood should not be stored outside
+- Firewood should not be stored outside

 - Use the exhaust fan or open window to remove humidity from the air after a shower or a bath